shawngraham/hist3812-f22/content/syllabus/schedule.md

     - McCall, Jeremiah.
 2019.
 Playing with the past: history and video games (and why it might matter) _Journal of Geek Studies_ [link](https://jgeekstudies.org/2019/04/22/playing-with-the-past-history-and-video-games-and-why-it-might-matter/)
     - Copplestone, Tara.
 2017.
 Designing and Developing a Playful Past in Video Games, in Mol et al. eds, _The Interactive Pasts_.
 85-97. [link](https://www.sidestone.com/openaccess/9789088904363.pdf)
     - Jayanth, Meghna.
 2021.
 White Protagonism and Imperial Pleasures in Game Design #DIGRA21 Keynote. [link](https://medium.com/@betterthemask/white-protagonism-and-imperial-pleasures-in-game-design-digra21-a4bdb3f5583c)
 + Sept 28: We'll play some [Action Castle](http://www.memento-mori.com/), and we'll also try some 'storytelling' games.
+Or maybe we'll make a twitterbot with [Tracery.io](https://tracery.io) and [Cheap Bots Done Quick!](https://cheapbotsdonequick.com/).
+Could go either way.

 `******************************`

 # Interstitial 1

 Oct 3 & Oct 5 - We will explore [Twine](https://twinery.org) and [Ren'Py](https://www.renpy.org/) on these two dates.
 Twine runs in the browser.
 Have Ren'Py installed on a computer.
 If you don't have one, pair up with someone in the class who does.
 If access to a machine of some sort presents an obstacle, please let me know before this date and we'll figure out something together.
+Ren'Py has quite a steep curve, so maybe we'll focus on storytelling via a [twitterbots](https://programminghistorian.org/en/lessons/intro-to-twitterbots) (a tutorial by me, in the Programming Historian).

 Before class on October 3rd, read [Interactive Fiction in the Humanities Classroom](https://programminghistorian.org/en/lessons/interactive-text-games-using-twine), a Programming Historian tutorial by Gabi Kiriloff.
 I will also share with you some graduate work in history that revolves around making games ([Emslie's](https://hist3812.netlify.app/slides/Jenna_K_Emslie_MRE_in_PH_Sept2021.pdf) and [Cronkite's.](https://cuhistory.github.io/grads/items/hist_2.html))